willymcallister/willymcallister.github.io/_articles/voltage-divider.md

 ### Where we're headed
 {:.no_toc}

-A "voltage divider" is the pattern of resistors shown in the schematic above, with an input voltage applied to both ends, and an output voltage measured across one of the resistors.
+A "voltage divider" is the pattern of two resistor in series, with an input voltage applied to both ends and an output voltage measured across one of the resistors.

-The output voltage is a function of
+The output voltage is a function of the input voltage and the ratio of resistor values,
-* the input voltage,
-* this ratio of resistor values,

 $v_{out}  = v_{in}\,\dfrac{\text R2}{\text R1 + \text R2}$